Capital punishment in Finland: Reappearance

-On 16 December 2015, Teuvo Hakkarainen, a member of Finnish Parliament and Finns Party, inquired Minister of Justice (who is also a member of the same party) if capital punishment could be re-enacted.
+On 16 December 2015, Teuvo Hakkarainen, a member of Finnish Parliament and Finns Party, inquired Minister of Justice (who is also a member of the same party) if capital punishment could be reinstated.
 This was in reference to the court case against two Iraqi asylum seekers, who were members of ISIS, for 11 murders.
 Hakkarainen commented that repeated murder would justify capital punishment, even if done by a native Finn.
 Some members of the Parliament condemned his suggestion.

 Polling

-In a 2006 poll by Ilta-Sanomat, found Nearly a third of Finns would support instating the death penalty.
-Twenty-nine percent would condone it, while the vast majority, 63 percent, oppose it.
+In a 2006 poll by Ilta-Sanomat, found nearly a third of Finns would support instating the death penalty.
+Twenty-nine percent would condone it, while 63 percent oppose it.
 Those most in favour include men and middle-aged people.